toscanosaul/BGO/README.md

 **BGO** is a Bayesian Global Optimization framework written in Python, developed by Saul Toscano-Palmerin.
-The library includes four different algorithms: SBO, KG, EI and PI.
+The library includes four different algorithms: Stratified Bayesian Optimization (SBO), Knowledge Gradient (KG), Expected Improvement (EI) and Probability Improvement (PI).
 Please refer to the [Documentation][doc].

 This library is still in development and soon we are going to include